Pezz89/PySoundConcat/src/sppysound/docs/tutorial.rst

 --rematch             Force re-matching, overwriting any existing match data

---enforcef0           This flag enables pitch shifting of matched grainsto
+--enforcef0           This flag enables pitch shifting of matched grains to
                       better match the target.

 --enforcerms          This flag enables scaling of matched grains to better